knowledge-learning/ehealthkd-2019/docs/pages/index.md

 The semantic relations are divided in different categories:

 General relations (6): general-purpose relations between two concepts (it involves Concept, Action, Predicate, and Reference) that have a specific semantic.
-When any of these relations applies, it is preferred over a domain relation --tagging a key phrase as a link between two information units--, since their semantic is independent of any textual label:
+When any of these relations applies, it is preferred over a domain relation --tagging a key phrase as a link between two information units--, since their

+semantic is independent of any textual label:

-* is-a: indicates that one concept is a subtype, instance, or member of the class identified by the other.
+* **is-a:** indicates that one concept is a subtype, instance, or member of the class identified by the other.
-* same-as; indicates that two concepts are semantically the same.
+* **same-as:** indicates that two concepts are semantically the same.
-* has-property: indicates that one concept has a given property or characteristic.
+* *has-property:* indicates that one concept has a given property or characteristic.
-* part-of: indicates that a concept is a constituent part of another.
+* **part-of:** indicates that a concept is a constituent part of another.
-* causes: indicates that one concept provoques the existence or occurrence of another.
+* **causes:** indicates that one concept provoques the existence or occurrence of another.
-* entails: indicates that the existence of one concept implies the existence or occurrence of another.
+* **entails:** indicates that the existence of one concept implies the existence or occurrence of another.

-Contextual relations (3): allow to refine a concept (it involves Concept, Action, Predicate, and Reference) by attaching modifiers.
+**Contextual relations (3):** allow to refine a concept (it involves Concept, Action, Predicate, and Reference) by attaching modifiers.
 These are:

-* in-time: to indicate that something exists, occurs or is confined to a time-frame, such as in exposición in-time verano.
+* **in-time:** to indicate that something exists, occurs or is confined to a time-frame, such as in exposición in-time verano.
-* in-place: to indicate that something exists, occurs or is confined to a place or location.
+* **in-place:** to indicate that something exists, occurs or is confined to a place or location.
-* in-context: to indicate a general context in which something happens, like a mode, manner, or state, such as exposición in-context prolongada.
+* **in-context:8* to indicate a general context in which something happens, like a mode, manner, or state, such as exposición in-context prolongada.

-Action roles (2): indicate which role plays the concepts related to an Action:
+**Action roles (2):** indicate which role plays the concepts related to an Action:

-* subject: indicates who performs the action, such as in [el] asma afecta [...].
+* **subject:** indicates who performs the action, such as in [el] asma afecta [...].
-* target: indicates who receives the effect of the action, such as in [...] afecta [las] vías respiratorias.
+* **target:** indicates who receives the effect of the action, such as in [...] afecta [las] vías respiratorias.
 Actions can have several subjects and targets, in which case the semantic interpreted is that the union of the subjects performs the action over each of the targets.

-Predicate roles (2): indicate which role plays the concepts related to a Predicate:
+**Predicate roles (2):** indicate which role plays the concepts related to a Predicate:

-* domain: indicates the main concept on which the predicate applies.
+* **domain:** indicates the main concept on which the predicate applies.
-* arg: indicates an additional concept that specifies a value for the predicate to make sense.
+* **arg:** indicates an additional concept that specifies a value for the predicate to make sense.
 The exact semantic of this argument depends on the semantic of the predicate label, such as in mayores [de] 60 años, where the predicate label mayores indicates that 60 años is a quantity, that restricts the minimum age for the predicate to be true.

 The output for Subtask B is a plain text file where each line corresponds to a semantic relation between two key phrases, in the format:

 LABEL \tab SOURCE-ID \tab DEST-ID
 The LABEL (i.e. column 1) is one of the previously defined, and the IDs correspond to the participants in the relation.
 Note that every relation is directed, hence the SOURCE-ID (i.e. column 2) and the DEST-ID (i.e column 3) must match the right direction, except for same-as which is symmetric, so both directions are equivalent.
 For the previous example the output is:
 LABEL           ID      ID